How Long to Bake Pork Chops

-- Let the pork chops rest: After baking, they should rest for 3-5 minutes to let the juices retreat back into the meat for maximum flavor.
-Resist the urge to cut into them right away.
+- Let the pork chops rest: After baking, they should rest for 3 minutes to let the juices retreat back into the meat for maximum flavor.
+Resist the urge to cut into them right away!

-If your oven is not reliable, be sure use an oven thermometer as well to ensure an accurate temperature.
-It’s also a good idea to bake in the upper half of the oven to get a nice crust.
-If you are breading or stuffing your pork chops, plan on a few extra minutes of cooking time.
+If your oven is not reliable, use an oven thermometer to ensure an accurate temperature.
+Baking in the upper half of the oven helps to produce a nice crust.

 HOW LONG TO BAKE BONELESS PORK CHOPS

-Boneless pork chops are the most popular, and they’re also the least forgiving since the meat is lean and easily overcooked.
+Baked boneless pork chops are popular, but also the least forgiving since the meat is lean and easily overcooked.
 They require less baking time than you might think!

 I recommend baking boneless pork chops at 400°F / 205°C to get a crispier, more caramelized texture.
-Here’s how long to bake boneless pork chops for other thicknesses and oven temperatures:
+Boneless pork chop bake time should be 7 minutes per half-inch / 1.3 cm of thickness.
+Refer to the chart below for other thicknesses and oven temperatures: